Study Settles One Part of Age-Old Debate

 A survey by the respected General Social Survey revealed that 36 percent of people who own only dogs described themselves as “very happy” — while just 18 percent of folks who have only cats could say the same.

-Now, I’ve never had a cat, and I’m not a huge fan of those I’ve met.
+Now, I’ve never had a cat, and I’m not a huge fan of those I’ve met, but I know for sure that one of the best ways to keep them happy is to make sure they are fed on time!
+And there is no better way to deliver their food than with an automatic feeder.
 But one has to wonder if the survey reveals causation or merely correlation.
 In other words: Are feline fans the sort of folks who secretly feel they deserve to be snubbed by aloof, spooky-eyed assassins — or do the cats make them unhappy?

 My cat-owning friends say their sleek little executioners bring them the carcasses of lizards, mice, birds, and even (stop it!) baby bunnies in various states of mutilation — or alive, maimed and terrified — and present them as “gifts.”
 Look, those people don’t have a real shot at happiness.
 Any animal that lacks the EQ to pick up on the cue, “Oh, god — NO!
 OH, MY GOD!
 GET IT OUT OF HERE!
 JESUS!” should be immediately reclassified as a non-pet and lured quickly out the back door with rare meat or live bait or whatever it takes.

 I asked a clinical psychologist for some insight.
 “Dogs are more likely to make and hold eye contact than cats,” said Marilyn Freimuth from Fielding Graduate University here in town, “and eye contact increases oxytocin.
 This is the hormone related to feeling good, getting high, mother’s breastfeeding.”
 In other words, you’d be happy, too, if you were hopped up on puppy gaze.
 If you need more help understanding the psychology of your dog seek the help of Stop That Dog.